Cribl pricing in 2026: Stream credits, Lake, Search, and real savings math

 Cribl is a telemetry pipeline.
 It sits between your log sources (servers, firewalls, applications, endpoints) and your SIEM (Splunk, Sentinel, QRadar, Elastic).
 Logs flow into Cribl, get filtered and reshaped, then route to one or many destinations.
 The expensive SIEM only receives the data that matters for detection.
 The verbose noise goes to cheap storage or gets dropped.

 This matters because SIEM pricing is overwhelmingly ingest-metered.
-Splunk Cloud lists at $1,800 to $3,500 per GB per year.
-Microsoft Sentinel runs $3.43 to $5.22 per GB.
-At those rates, every gigabyte of debug chatter, DNS noise, or verbose Windows event you do not actually use for detection is taxed at SIEM list prices.
+Splunk Cloud base ingest runs about $1,000 per GB per day per year at a typical 50 GB/day deployment (and Enterprise Security roughly doubles it); Microsoft Sentinel analytics logs are $4.30 per GB pay-as-you-go in East US.
+At those rates, every gigabyte of debug chatter, DNS noise, or verbose Windows event you do not actually use for detection is taxed at SIEM prices.

-Cribl charges 0.32 credits per GB at the input side (one credit equals one dollar).
-At 500 GB per day, that is roughly $50,000 per year.
-Filter even 30 percent at the Cribl layer and you have paid for Cribl twice over on the Splunk savings alone.
+Cribl charges 0.32 credits per GB at the input side (one credit equals one dollar), plus managed infrastructure on Cloud.
+At 500 GB per day, that is roughly $58,000 per year in ingest credits, about $73,000 all-in.
+Filter even 30 percent of a Splunk bill at the Cribl layer and you have paid for Cribl several times over on the SIEM savings alone.
 Cribl publishes a typical 30 to 50 percent SIEM cost reduction; customer-reported outcomes consistently land in that band.

 The four Cribl products